stephanieyenyu/AMR_System/README.md

 When the robot reaches standby and the reporting call is lost, a scheduled job polls `/api/dashboard/status`, detects the position change, and writes the missing state.
-On 2026-07-20 this mechanism repaired 13 parcels in a single pass following a sustained connection failure.
+On 2026-07-20 this mechanism repaired 13 packages in a single pass following a sustained connection failure.

 It covers one failure mode.
-A dispatch or door-assignment call that fails leaves the parcel in a non-terminal state from which nothing recovers it.
+A dispatch or door-assignment call that fails leaves the package in a non-terminal state from which nothing recovers it.
 For those cases the dashboard exposes single-step operator actions — release door, force resolve, redispatch, delete task — each writing to the event log.